firewallls/Terra-Globe/README.md

 - **Set up Tailwind CSS**: Installed Tailwind and its dependencies.
 - **Customized theme**: Defined custom colors, fonts, and other design tokens in `index.css`  to establish a consistent theme for the app.

-### Day 2
+### Day 2 and Day 3
+- Changed my project techstack to vite+vanilla
+- created github action workflow for automatic deployment
-- **Starfield.tsx**: Created Startfield.tsx which create many moving stars in backgroud.
+- **Starfield.js**: Created Startfield.js which create many moving stars in backgroud.
-- **GlobeCanvas.tsx**: Created a canvas for all my layer of globe and starfield and other layes like navbar
 ---
 ## 👤 Author